HOME | DOING AWAY WITH THE "ISSUE" | THE PREVIOUS SERIES/VOLUMES | EXHIBITIONS | ABOUT US | CONTACT US

 Skin's official trailer

 Skin.
-This film, based on a real person's story, had already been released to theaters late July in the US, Belgium, and the Netherlands, but is coming out in UK theaters only this 27 September and to German theaters on 3 October yet.
+This film, based on a real person's story, had already been released to theaters late July in the US, Belgium, and the Netherlands, but is coming out in UK theaters only this 27 September and in German theaters on 3 October yet.
 We have an appreciation from the news of the presence of so many neo-Nazi skinheads in the UK and Germany, so it'd be interesting to see how the film might be received by these all-too-present parties there.
 As for the Philippines, there has been no scheduled screening for the film yet that we know.

 Now, just as it's fair to ask what a painting on a wall would serve as and for whom, it's equally fair to ask what (else) a narrative is trying to say with its story and for whom its story's statement may be of (further) value.
 Because, after all, Skin is really just a simple report of the fact that there has been a number of members of the US neo-Nazi movement who've struggled to get out of the movement and have been aided in their journey by certain groups in the US, no more, no less.
 Is that "report" bound to get some neo-Nazi members thinking about their current political and/or moral position?
 Maybe, maybe not.
 Is it going to get the country angrier toward this presence?
 That's possible, depending on how far one's imagination and research can fill the gaps for a full understanding of this movement, a filling that cannot be delivered by an almost-two-hour movie alone.
 But the film can certainly inspire politicians and communities to think of ways to resolve this problem of anti-Other racial nationalism, perhaps to even emulate those people aiding the neo-Nazi membership's slow decline, simply by focusing on each member's individuality instead of on the religion of extreme rightism which may not actually be the bottom root behind someone's membership (as this film suggests).